airtlab/tests-on-the-FRMDB/readme.md

 ![The sets of mugshots used in each test.](images/tests.gif)

-The following table lists all the mugshot available in each test for each subject as a couple (*h*, *v*) where *h* is the angle from which the mugshot was taken on the horizontal plane, and *v* is the angle on the vertical plane.
+The following table lists all the mugshots available in each test for each subject as a couple (*h*, *v*) where *h* is the angle from which the mugshot was taken on the horizontal plane, and *v* is the angle on the vertical plane.

 | **Test**     | **Mugshots**                                                                                                                                                                                                                                                                                                                                                        |
 |:-------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|